vishcrv/sentinal/README.md

 - `SPOTIFY_CLIENT_ID` — Spotify application client id
 - `SPOTIFY_CLIENT_SECRET` — Spotify application client secret

+Add google console creds
+-downlaod the cred as json and paste in a folder called ".cred/" and rename it as "setup_cred.json"

 ## Crisis Support Resources

 The bot includes crisis detection and will provide appropriate resources: